SallySoul/escape/README.md

 ### [The Buddhabrot](http://www.steckles.com/buddha/) by Alexander Boswell

-Alexander Boswell's work as described here is novel and often referenced in other writing about the buddhabrot set.
+Alexander Boswell's work as described here is novel and often referenced in other writing about the buddhabrot.
 The key takeaway is to make use of the Metropolis-Hastings algorithm to enable expedient rendering of zoomed regions.
 In addition, the source Alexander released was critical for the development of this project.
 Notable places I drew from this work include: